-- Fulfillment of the general admission requirements of Harper College. - Submission of an official copy of ACT results.
-(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - · High school graduation or equivalent (GED). - High school grade point average of 2.0 or better (on a 4.0 scale), or if 12 semester hours of college credit have been completed, a college grade point average of 2.0 or better (on a 4.0 scale).
-Students who have previously enrolled at Harper College must be in good academic standing. - Completion of at least two semesters of high school biology with grades of "C" or better or one semester of college biology with a grade of "C" or better.
-Once college biology has been completed, only college biology will be used to determine if the biology requirement has been fulfilled. - Attendance at a Cardiac Technology Program information meeting. - Satisfactory interview with the Cardiac Technology program director. - Completion of the Harper College writing/reading Assessment or a college-level English composition course with a grade of "C" or better. - Satisfactory Harper College Cardiac Technology admission score.
+- Attendance at a Cardiac Technology Program information meeting offered every other month. - Fulfillment of the general admission requirements of Harper College. - Submission of an official copy of ACT results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - High school grade point average of 2.0 or better (on a 4.0 scale), or if 12 semester hours of college credit have been completed, a college grade point average of 2.0 or better (on a 4.0 scale).
+Students who have previously enrolled at Harper College must be in good academic standing. - Completion of at least two semesters of high school biology with grades of C or better or one semester of college biology with a grade of C or better.
+Once college biology has been completed, only college biology will be used to determine if the biology requirement has been fulfilled. - Completion of the Health Occupations Aptitude Examination. - English Competency Requirement - This requirement may be met by one of the following: - Proof of completion of ENG 100 (or its equivalent) with a grade of C or better. - ACT English score of 19 or higher and ACT Reading score of 20 or higher. - Harper College Writing/Reading Assessment Test results that demonstrate placement into ENG 101. - Math Placement Requirement - This requirement may be met by one of the following: - Proof of completion of MTH 055 (or its equivalent) with a grade of C or better. - Harper College Math Assessment Test that demonstrates placement into MTH 060. - ACT math score of 23 or higher. - Satisfactory Harper College Cardiac Technology admission score.